poole/lanyon/_posts/2021-08-18-21-addictive-tech.md

 3. Sites with news feeds that encourage *passive consumption* or leverage [variable rewards](https://www.diygenius.com/the-dopamine-loop/) are the most problematic.

 **Remeditation**
-1. A Friction Point is when you add a mindfulness task or pause to the start of a problematic app/site to give your conscious self the chance to avoid a bad habit.
+1. A Friction Point is when you insert a mindfulness task or pause to the start of a problematic app/site to give your conscious self the chance to avoid a bad habit.
 2. Whenever possible, apps/sites with Addictive Patterns should have a Friction Point.
     - An example of a Friction Point is having a site blocked on Chrome, and needing to open up a browser like Safari to use the site.
+3. I am most vulnerable when on my off days, when I feel depressed or in a funk.
+In these days it's important to not be hard on yourself, but it's also important to recognize that

 The steps below are implementations of this framework.